-Hackers are concentrating their efforts on web sites: 75% of cyber attacks are launched on shopping carts, forms, login pages, dynamic content etc. Firewalls, SSL and locked-down servers are futile against web application hacking.
+Black hat hackers are concentrating their efforts on web sites: 75% of cyber attacks are launched on shopping carts, forms, login pages, dynamic content, etc. Firewalls, SSL and locked-down servers are futile against web application hacking.

-SQL injection is a hacking technique which attempts to pass SQL commands through a web application for execution by a backend database.
+SQL injection is a hacking technique that attempts to pass SQL commands through a web application for execution by a backend database.

 Since January 2006, Acunetix has been offering a free automated web scan for qualifying websites.
 Out of a total of 10,000 applications, Acunetix has scanned 3,200 sites belonging to either businesses or non-commercial entities.

 We found that 50% of the websites with instances of high vulnerabilities were susceptible to SQL Injection while 42% of these websites were prone to Cross-site Scripting.
 Other serious vulnerabilities include Blind SQL Injection, Cross-site Scripting, CRLF Injection, and HTTP response splitting, as well as script source code disclosure.

 Read the full article “What is SQL Injection?” for more information or download Acunetix WVS to see how you can combat SQL Injection.